 #1 Get a Site Assessment

-How much time has passed since a landscape professional walked your property, evaluated the health of plants, measured turf areas that require mowing, and studied the grading and lay of the land (which impacts drainage)?
-Often, a site assessment is performed when you sign a landscape maintenance contract—but not all companies do this.
+How much time has passed since a landscape professional walked your property, evaluated your outdoor living space, the health of plants, measured turf areas that require mowing, and studied the grading and lay of the land (which impacts drainage)?
+Often, a site assessment is performed when you sign a landscape maintenance contract—but not all landscape contractors do this.
 If it has been a couple of years since your last assessment, your property is probably due for another.
 Why?
 Things change over time.
-You might have expanded the landscape bed space, which reduces lawn care maintenance needs and could affect the cost of this service.
-Or, perhaps you switched out higher-maintenance plants for native species that are drought tolerant or plants require less pruning services during a maintenance visit—also possibly lowering your cost.
+You might have expanded the square footage of the landscape bed space, which reduces lawn care maintenance needs and could affect the labor costs of the service.
+Or, perhaps you switched out higher-maintenance plants for native species that are drought tolerant or plants require less pruning services during a maintenance visit—also possibly lowering your landscaping cost.

 Budget Saver: Your landscape grows and changes.
 With an updated site assessment, a landscape professional can focus on the top priorities and make adjustments to your budget, if necessary.